-Select local restaurants cater lunches at ACA each day, on a rotating basis.
+Select local restaurants deliver catered lunches for ACA each day, on a rotating basis.

 Catered lunches may be purchased through MyMealOrder.com.
 Details will be provided once school year has begun; orders typically start in September.
 It is each family's responsibility to keep up with their lunch schedule.